bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 :::

-Note that this improves the visualization as the head’s surface becomes better visible.
+Note that this improves the visualization as the head's surface becomes better visible.

-- Now set the alpha max to 250.
+- Now set the alpha `max` to `250`.

 ::: {layout-ncol=2}